- New Annex

 Question: How are the criteria for admission decisions with financial support made?

-Answer: All applicants that are accepted into the department toward the M.S. with Thesis and Ph.D. programs are awarded full financial support for their graduate studies when considered for full-time status.
-The current full-time annual stipend is $25,700.00.
+Answer: All applicants that are accepted into the Ph.D. program are awarded full financial support for their graduate studies when considered for full-time status.
+The current full-time annual stipend is $28,100 (AY 2016-17).

 Question: What is the tuition rate for resident and nonresident students?